ligato/docs/docs/user-guide/agentctl.md

 ### Values

-Use this command to retrieve the key-value pairs and derived keys from the KV scheduler.
+Use this command to retrieve the key-value pairs and derived keys from the KV Scheduler.

 ```
 Usage:	agentctl values [MODEL]